Forensic photography: Fit for court

 The images must be clear and usually have scales.
 They serve to not only remind investigators of the scene, but also to provide a tangible image for the court to better enable them to understand what happened.
+Inclusion of photographs in a court case can not only impact the perceived veracity of evidence by jurors, but also the verdict and length of a sentence given.
+When photographs are used in criminal cases, especially gruesome photographs, the jury is more likely to give a guilty verdict as well as a harsher sentence.
 The use of several views taken from different angles helps to minimize the problem of parallax.
 Overall images do not have scales and serve to show the general layout, such as the house where the murder is thought to have occurred.
 Context images show evidence in context, like how the knife was next to the sofa.
 Close up images show fine detail of an artifact, such as a bloody fingerprint on the knife.

 Road traffic incident (RTI) photographs show the overall layout at the scene taken from many different angles, with close-ups of significant damage, or trace evidence such as tire marks at a traffic collision.
-As with crime scene photography, it is essential that the site is pristine and untouched as far as is possible.
+As with crime scene photography, it is essential that the site is pristine and untouched as far as possible.
 Some essential intervention, such as rescuing a trapped victim, must be recorded in the notes made at the time by the photographer, so that the authenticity of the photographs can be verified.

 As with all evidence a chain of custody must be maintained for crime scene photographs.
 Sometimes a CSI (forensic photographer) will process his/her own film or there is a specific lab for it.
 Regardless of how it is done any person who handles the evidence must be recorded.
 Secure Digital Forensic Imaging methods may be applied to help ensure against tampering and improper disclosure.
-Accident scene pictures should also be identified and sourced, police photographs taken at the scene often being used in civil cases.
+Accident scene pictures should also be identified and sourced, police photographs taken at the scene are often used in civil cases.
+Another important aspect of forensic photography is obtaining consent.
+If a victim is still alive, they must give consent to have their picture taken and be used in a case.
+There are only two exceptions to this, which include implied consent - when a victim is not in a state where they can give consent - and when photographs are court ordered.
+All that said, not all photographs taken at a crime scene will be used.
+If they are suspected to create a prejudice in the jury for things like an unnecessary amount of gore, then a judge can deem a photo inadmissible.